vmware-tanzu/apps-cli-plugin/docs/debug-workload.md

 Refer to a more detailed info about the command and its flags usage in [workload get examples](./command-reference/commands-details/workload_get.md)

 2. You can now see the running workload.
 When the workload is created, `tanzu apps workload get` includes the URL for the running workload.
 Some terminals allow you to `ctrl`+click the URL to view it.
 You can also copy and paste the URL into your web browser to see the workload.

-## <a id="common-workload-errors"></a> Common workload errors

-A workload can either be ready, on error or with an unknown status.

-There are known errors that will make the workload enter in an error or unknown status.
-The most common are:

-- **ServiceAccountSecretError**: this error means that the secret account specified in workload definition either does not exist or is not accessible.
-- **WorkloadLabelsMissing**: when this error appears, it means that there is not a supply chain in the cluster that can take the workload to make it available.
-Then it is necessary to run the `tanzu apps cluster-supply-chain get <name>` to verify the supply chain selector and the respective label that workload should match.
-- **MissingValueAtPath**: this error means that the underline supply chain is still waiting for one of the steps in charge of provisioning the source/image to be used in the specification to create the app, so it is necessary to `kubectl describe` or `kubectl logs` on the pending component.